-Writing Relatable Characters: Tips to Make Your Readers Care
+How to Write Relatable Characters: 7 Tips to Make Readers Care

-When I was younger, I used to love reading books about characters that felt like they could be my friends.
+When I was younger, I used to love reading books about characters who felt like they could be my friends.
 I wanted to feel like I was a part of the story and relate to the characters personally.
+There was something magical about finding a character I could see myself in or one who echoed my own aspirations and fears.

-As an adult, I still love reading books with relatable characters, but now I want to write fantastic book characters too!
+As an adult, I still love reading books with relatable characters, but now I want to write fantastic book characters in my own books and screenplays too!

 People are often drawn to others with pleasant personality traits.
 Possessing a sunny disposition, for example, tends to make people likable.